sebjameswml/morph_rsecon24/README.md

 # morphologica_template

-This example project demonstrates how you can write and build a program that uses [morphologica](https://github.com/ABRG-Models/morphologica) as a library.
+This example project demonstrates how you can write and build a program that uses [morphologica](https://github.com/ABRG-Models/morphologica) as a library

 Really, this project is just one `CMakeLists.txt` file containing the commands required to use morphologica and a single target (prog1),